-With VMware Workstation and Fusion, you can run virtual machines (VMs) that are compatible with your corporate data center, right from your laptop.
+With VMware Workstation and Fusion, you can run local virtual machines, containers and Kubernetes clusters that are compatible with your corporate data center.
 You can also quickly perform management tasks on vSphere and integrate with industry-leading network tools to fully design and test enterprise topologies without spinning up costly, rack-mounted hardware.

 For vSphere admins, Workstation and Fusion are the perfect companion to the corporate data center.
 Accomplish common VM tasks or control remote servers and desktops by connecting to vSphere hosts or vCenter servers, without having to launch the full vSphere client.

 Restrict unnecessary functions of a VM that pose a security risk to the user or the organization, such as disabling file sharing to isolate the VM on a BYO device.

 Easily create and test virtual machine (VM) images and templates that are compatible across the VMware ecosystem, enabling you to run the same corporate data center workloads right from your laptop.